 The Corkill Award - N.A.P.P.
 PPG of the Year

 The Award is a cash payment of £500 to the successful Group and a plaque or framed photograph of the presentation for display within the winning practice.
 The prize money can be used in any way that the PPG chooses.
 The winning group will be invited to write a piece for the N.A.P.P. newsletter and to speak at a future N.A.P.P.
 Seminar.

 The Award will recognise outstanding work by a PPG in the preceding year which demonstrates achievement in relation to the key themes set out in the application form.
 Each year, the criteria are designed to highlight the developments and scope of PPG activities and how they are meeting the challenges in a fast-changing NHS.

 To be eligible for the award, PPGs must have been members of N.A.P.P. on the 1st January in the year of the award to be eligible to enter.
-Click here for more info.
+Click here for 2018 application form.

 Former Chair National Association for Patient Participation

 It was sad to hear of the death on July 6th 2014 at the age of 75, of one of our most ardent and long-serving supporters, who championed the cause of PPGs for at least 30 years and for most of that time, also gave unstinting service to N.A.P.P.